Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Proving Poincar e inequalities

 which contradicts the admissibility of $\rho$.
 Thus, the original modulus estimate must hold.

 \QED

 \textbf{Remark:} The results of this section are tight in terms of the range of $p$.
 We give two examples.
-Taking two copies of $\R^n$ glued along the origin (in fact any subset) we obtain a space that is $\frac{1}{n}$-connected and a simple analysis based on modulus estimates tells us that it only admits a $(1,p)$-Poincar\'e inequality for $p>n$.
+Taking two copies of $\R^n$ glued along the origin (in fact any subset) we obtain a space that is finely $\frac{1}{n}$-connected and a simple analysis based on modulus estimates tells us that it only admits a $(1,p)$-Poincar\'e inequality for $p>n$.
 Another example arises from $A_s$ weights $w$ on $\R$.
-We know that such weights are $\frac{1}{s}$-connected \cite{stein2016harmonic}, and thus they admit a Poincar\'e inequality for $p>s$.
-These examples suggest that the fine $\alpha$-connectivity measures the stable regime of Poincar\'e inequalities, i.e. those $p$ such that $(1,p)$-inequalities hold on glued spaces or spaces with controlled density changes.
+We know that such weights are finely $\frac{1}{s}$-connected \cite{stein2016harmonic}, and thus they admit a Poincar\'e inequality for $p>s$.

-For purposes of the following theorems we define an upper gradient of a Lipschitz function \cite{heinonen1998quasiconformal}.